chandusree21/chandusree21/README.md

 - 📫 How to reach me: [githublink](https://github.com/chandusree21).

 **Career Objective**
-To be able to work for a stable organisation that will help me in improving my skills
+To be able to work for a stable organisation that will help me in improving my skills.

 **Technical Profeciencies**
 * 1.C